If unique and eye-catching is the name of the game, find out if snake plants can grow on a wall and try this vertical growing hack.

 3. DIY Organizers as Planters

 You can use old shoe organizers, wooden frames, or PVC grids to create a budget-friendly vertical garden.
 Shoe organizers work great—just slip small pots into each pocket.
+Add a waterproof backing so your wall stays clean and dry.

 Plus, you could also choose small tin buckets to propagate any new pups.
 Hang them from the ceiling or curtain rods using ‘S’ hooks.
 These count as hanging and vertical walls both!